mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step14.md

 In this step, we are going to update the `nginx` image from `nginx:1.16` to `nginx:1.17` with no downtime.
-We created a deployment in the previous step, which provides a mechanism by default (`rollingUpdate`) to achieve this.
+We created a deployment in the previous step, which provides a mechanism (`rollingUpdate`) by default.

-Before we proceed with the update, let's use the same application we deployed in the previous step and scale it to five replicas again:
+Before we proceed with the update, let's scale the previous deployment five replicas again:

 `kubectl scale deployment/nginx-deployment --replicas=5`{{execute}}

-We can verify whether the application has been scaled:
+Let's verify whether the application has been scaled:

 `kubectl get pods`{{execute}}